HKUSTSMARTLab/HKUSTSMARTLab.github.io/recruitment/index.md

 # Join the Smart Lab

-The [HKUST Smart Lab](/contact) led by Dr. Hao Chen from The Hong Kong University of Science and Technology is actively recruiting **PhD/Mphil students, postdoctoral fellows, research assistants** and **visiting interns**.
+The [HKUST Smart Lab](/contact) led by Dr. Hao Chen from The Hong Kong University of Science and Technology is actively recruiting **PhD/Mphil students, postdoctoral fellows, research assistants, visiting interns** and **software engineers**.
 Dr. Chen is committed to the research and application of cutting-edge technologies in the interdisciplinary field of artificial intelligence and medicine.
 He has rich academic as well as industrial experience and provides sufficient resources for the group members.

 ## Who Are We